octobercms/docs/help-publishing-packages.md

     php artisan plugin:install Acme.Blog --source=git@github.com:acme/blog-plugin.git

+To use a specific version or branch, use the `--want` option, for example to request the **develop** branch version.

+    php artisan plugin:install Acme.Blog --source=git@github.com:acme/blog-plugin.git --want=dev-develop

 #### Install from a local source

 You may also use a source found on a local or network drive.